Folkstyle vs. freestyle

 This style has been contested in the Olympic Games, World Championships for over 100 years and is one of the styles the world agreed to participate in for the last mentioned international championships.
 Female wrestlers debuted in the 2004 Athens Olympic Games and have been competing in freestyle wrestling World Championships since 1987.

-High school is the last time most female wrestlers will wrestle folkstyle if they are aspiring Olympians because most collegiate women’s programs compete and train for freestyle competitions and due to the Olympic Games having 2 styles competed i.e. Greco-Roman (men only) and freestyle wrestling.
-Actually, men choose one or the other if they aspire to be Olympic Champions as well.
+High school is the last time most female wrestlers will wrestle folkstyle if they are aspiring Olympians or want to compete in major collegiate women’s programs because both routes compete in freestyle wrestling.
+The Olympic Games has 2 competitive styles i.e. Greco-Roman (men only) and freestyle wrestling.
+Males, choose one or the other if they aspire to be Olympic Champions.

 There are several other styles of wrestling that have world championships and these styles are not competed in the Olympic Games.
 Some of the more popular styles around the glode are grappling, sombo, plus jiu-jitsu and these forms of wrestling have world championships only.
 (Judo is a style of wrestling and has annual world championships and is competed in the Olympic Games.)